League of Ireland Women's Premier Division: History

-Ladies League of Ireland
+Women's League of Ireland

 The FAI/WFAI first organised a women's national league in 1973.
-It was known as the Ladies League of Ireland or the Woman's League of Ireland.
+It was known as the Ladies League of Ireland or the Women's League of Ireland.
 Twelve teams were originally invited to participate.
 These included several teams associated with clubs in the men's League of Ireland such as Dundalk, Finn Harps, Cork Celtic, Limerick and Sligo Rovers.
-Others included Benfica, Evergreen (Kilkenny), Avengers (Dublin), Cahir Park (Tipperary) and three teams from Galway – Beejays, Happy Wanderers and Wasps.
+Others included Benfica (Waterford), Evergreen (Kilkenny), Avengers (Dublin), Cahir Park (Tipperary) and three teams from Galway – Beejays, Happy Wanderers and Wasps.
 The league started in March 1973 and teams played thirty five minute halves.
 As the league got started, there were some changes and dropouts.
-Cahir Park defeated Elms United, a fourth team from Galway, 1–0 at West Park, Galway, in the very first Ladies League of Ireland game on Sunday, March 4, 1973.
+Cahir Park defeated Elms United, a fourth team from Galway, 1–0 at West Park, Galway, in the very first Ladies League of Ireland game on Sunday, 4 March 1973.
 Evergreen (Kilkenny) withdrew after losing their first three games, although a Kilkenny team did compete in the 1974 season.
 Benfica played an away game at Finn Harps as part of a double header before a 1972–73 League of Ireland game between Finn Harps and Waterford.
 Limerick finished the 1973 season as champions after going unbeaten in a fifteen match series.
 In a post season friendly they lost 3–1 to a touring Stade de Reims at Markets Field.

 By 1979 the Ladies League of Ireland featured seven teams with approximately 120 active players.
 The original Ladies League of Ireland subsequently went into demise but was relaunched in April 1987.
 This time its members included Cork Rangers, Cork Celtic, Benfica, Greenpark (Limerick) and Dublin Castle and games featured forty minute halves.
 Eamonn Darcy, a former manager of the Republic of Ireland women's national football team, served as vice-president of the league.
 The revived league was sponsored by Hotpoint and Cork Rangers were the 1987 champions.

 Dublin Castle were the 1988 champions after defeating Greenpark (Limerick) 3–1 in a play-off.
 However the revived Ladies League of Ireland lasted just three seasons and was abandoned in 1989.

 In 1996 there was an unsuccessful attempt to launch a third Ladies League of Ireland.
 Proposed members included a Mayo Ladies League representative team and Longford Strikers.
 During the 1990s and 2000s, in the absence of an official national league, the Dublin Women's Soccer League developed into a de facto national league.
 The Women's Soccer Colleges Association of Ireland (WSCAI) also organised a national league featuring women's teams representing universities and third level colleges from both the Republic of Ireland and Northern Ireland.
 Both of these leagues featured future members of the Women's National League.
 Peamount United, Raheny United, Shamrock Rovers and Shelbourne Ladies were all members of the DWSL while UCD fielded teams in both leagues.